 The clinic director notifies each student of the results of the screening by letter and meets with any student who did not meet the standards expected as entry level graduate students.
 A copy of the notification letter is placed in the student’s academic file.
 Students are given recommendations based on the results.

 - Re-screen of hearing and if warranted, a referral to the clinic audiologist for further evaluation

 - Monitoring voice, fluency, articulation, language, and/or writing throughout clinical practicum

 - Referral to an otolaryngologist for voice problems

 - Evaluation/therapy recommendation for speech, language and/or fluency issues

-- Referral to resources for writing skills for those students who demonstrate difficulty with clinical writing skills based on mid-semester or evaluation grades and supervisor report
+- Referral to other resources for writing skills for those students who demonstrate difficulty with clinical writing skills based on mid-semester or evaluation grades and supervisor report